 There are certain pros and cons with money market accounts, so it’s important to understand what it is and how it works.
 You just might find that your money can better work for you when it’s in a more growth-oriented account such as a money market account.
 Ready to learn more?

-What does a money market account do?
+What is a money market?

 Money market savings accounts are FDIC-insured up to $250,000, so they’re considered a low-risk way to store your money, just like a regular savings account.
-If you open an account through a credit union, your funds are similarly insured by the National Credit Union Administration.
+If you open an account through a credit union, your funds are similarly NCUA-insured by the National Credit Union Administration.

 Depending on your financial institution, your interest can accrue daily, monthly, quarterly, or annually.
 The more frequent the accrual, the more money you’ll earn over time because of the effects of compounded interest.